-Climate Action

-OUALITY

-Despite rising demand for mobile services, leading to an increase in our operational energy consumption and carbon emissions, the overall effect of the mobile industry is one of enablement.
+Climate Action Despite rising demand for mobile services, leading to an increase in our operational energy consumption and carbon emissions, the overall effect of the mobile industry is one of enablement.
 To address our own climate impact, Telenor has recently set climate targets.
+Read more in the 2019 Sustainability Report.

 Peace, Justice, and Strong Institutions By year-end 2019, our Digital Birth Registration initiative had registered 780,000 births in Pakistan, providing an identity to previously unregistered children and allowing greater access to health and education services.
+Read more here.
 We are aware of the risks of corruption and unethical business practices associated also within our supply chain and have a number of initiatives including our Code of Conduct aimed to reduce these risks impacting SDG target 16.5.
+Read more here.
 Quality Education In 2019, Telenor and UNICEF trained almost 600,000 children about online safety, created awareness for more than 200,000 parents and launched an online awareness campaign that reached 13 million citizens in Bangladesh - positively impacting SDG target 4.7.
+Read more here.